-See the latest German football kit, as worn right at the heart of their home soil in Euro 2024, as well as the women’s kit displayed during the 2023 Australia/New Zealand Women’s World Cup.
+See the latest German football kit, as worn for the prestigious international and regional tournaments, as well as the women’s kit displayed during the women’s Euros and World Cups.
 Get them all here when you go through the page:

 Germany Home Kit